jwahdatehagh/wagmi-table-website/README.md

   - [x] Mint a token
     - [x] only after sale starts
   - [x] Get the current owner for a token
-  - [ ] Display the ENS domain of the current owner of a token
+  - [x] Display the ENS domain of the current owner of a token
+  - [ ] Loading indicator when opening modal (to fetch price / ownership)
 - [ ] ...